stephenrparsons/tab_team/README.md

 </ul>

 <h5>Who are you?</h5>
 We are the Tab Team ... team.
-Two college kids who you can contact <a href="mailto:tabteamext@gmail.com">here</a> or give money to [here].
+Two college kids who you can contact <a href="mailto:tabteamext@gmail.com">here</a>.